Ukrainian architecture: Late Baroque

+Classicism

 Russia, winning successive wars over the Ottoman Empire and its vassal Crimean Khanate, eventually annexed the whole south of Ukraine and Crimea.
 Renamed New Russia, these lands were to be colonized, and new cities such as the Mykolaiv, Odesa, Kherson and Sevastopol were founded.
 These would contain notable examples of Imperial Russian architecture.
 During the reign of the last Hetman of Ukraine, Kirill Razumovsky, many of the Cossack Hetmanate's towns such as Hlukhiv, Baturyn and Kozelets had grandiose projects built by the appointed architect of Little Russia, Andrey Kvasov.
 Among notable structures built under Razumovsky's rule which have been preserved to our times are palaces in Yahotyn and Baturyn.
 Other examples of classicist architecture of this era in Ukraine include the palaces in Vyshnivets and Kachanivka, Mykolaiv Observatory, Transfiguration Monastery in Novhorod-Siverskyi, and Samchyky Manor.